reepoi/mathtree/README.rst

 These instances are leaves, and the assumptions are branches that connect the leaves.
 Has the number of assumptions documented grows, eventually different fields will become linked.

+The assumptions of existing mathematical tools are already documented in books and papers.
+Let's make this documentation accessible to and managed by a computer.
+These assumptions must always be considered, so let's get computers to help us keep track of what we are assuming.

+Mutually exclusive, collectively exhaustive assumption set.
+Removing the overlap of how different authors state the same assumptions.
+Repeatable, systematic, extensible documentation of the assumptions.

 Installation
 ============